 For example, if you have a restaurant that also provides takeaway and off-licence services, you could use code 56101 (Licensed restaurants), code 56103 (take-away food shops and mobile food stands), and code 46342 (Wholesale of wine, beer, spirits, and other alcoholic beverages).

 However, you should be wary of using multiple SIC codes for property activities.
-This can sometimes pose a challenge with HMRC, mortgage lenders, and other finance providers if all activities are carried out through one company.
+This can sometimes pose a challenge to HMRC, mortgage lenders, and other finance providers if all activities are carried out through one company.
 In such instances, we strongly recommend seeking professional advice and assistance from an accountant before making any applications to third parties.

 Can I change my limited company SIC code?